PS1TD/OctoDash/Setup-&-Settings.md

 - `service getty@tty1 start`

 ## Inputs & Settings explained
 All the settings - briefly explained.
+Settings marked with *no-ui* cannot be changed via the UI, thus need to be edited by modifying `.config/octodash/config.json`.

 #### OctoPrint URL
 The URL or IP where your OctoPrint installation is located.
 If you've installed OctoDash on the same device as OctoPrint you should use `localhost` or `127.0.0.1` here.